BillBarthel/OpenDSA/RST/en/Development/rsaproj.rst

 Extended Euclidean Algorithm
 ----------------------------

-The following slideshow demonstrates the Extended Euclidean algorithm works
+The following slideshow demonstrates the generation of our private key, 'd', by using the Extended Euclidean algorithm.

 .. inlineav:: rsaproj ss
    :output: show